alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-declined.png)

 #### Payment flow: Check the status of a payment

+Regardless of the payment outcome, GOV.UK Pay will then return the user to the `return_url` you provided in the initial request.

+The `return_url` should specify a page on your service.
+When the user visits the `return_url`, your service should:

+- match the returning user with their payment (with a secure cookie, or a secure random ID string included in the `return_url`)
+- check the status of the payment using an API call
+- display an appropriate final page (hosted by your service)

+See the [Integration details](https://govukpay-docs.cloudapps.digital/#integration-details) section for more details about how to match the user to the payment.

 To check the status of the payment, you must make a [**Find payment by ID**](https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/v1/find-payment-by-id) API call, using the ``payment_id`` of the payment as the parameter.